Can I still call this a "blog" in 2026?

 I loved going through this data, searching those same queries myself, and seeing how my site ranked relative to other sites for each term.
 I remember sharing a story about trying to get someone to buy us alcohol, and then finding out that my site was at the top of the search results for “cheap vodka” a few days later.
 Search engines were still pretty simple back then.

 I’d come home from school and find out that my site was ranking for a new keyword, or that a new website had linked to mine and was sending a ton of new visitors my way.
 Fark.com was notorious for this back in those days.
-I can’t even count the number of times they’d link to a page on my site, send hundreds of thousands of new users in a single day, and crash whatever server my site was hosted on.
+I can’t even count the number of times they’d link to a page on my site, send hundreds of thousands of new users in a single day, and ultimately crash whatever server my site was hosted on.

 At the same time, I also had small business owners reaching out to me with offers of cash (or free products) in exchange for a link from my site to theirs.
 I noticed that they were very specific about the anchor text that I’d use to link to them.
-This was when I started to put the basic pieces of SEO together…
+This was when I started to put the basic pieces of SEO together – the relationship between content, links, specific anchor text, and ranking.

 I was a regular on some webmaster forums, and I would often see discussions about folks using AdSense to make hundreds of dollar a day.
 Around that same time, I found software called PHProxy, a web-based proxy software written in PHP.
 I realized that folks could use easily use this software to access my website from school… and that there was a much broader demand to access popular sites like MySpace and eBaum’s World.